robert-carroll/canvaslms-global-custom-navigation/README.md

 }
 ```

-## Considerations on Clones
+## Considerations on Context and Clones

+_Restoring active state to current context nav icon_ may result in flavors of the script depending on needs:

+  - Icon with link out, doesn't need to handle context
+  - Icons with custom context link, would need to handle context if current path is the nav item
+  - Trays (all feaures) should always handle context

-- Cloning elements is used to replace jQuery for standard JavaScript
+Cloning elements is used to replace jQuery for standard JavaScript
   - Anything clonable improves forward compatability and reduces copy/paste for elements
   - This results in less need to copy all the classes
   - The Global Tray is directly copied in.
 It is not available to clone.

 ## Contributions & Feedback